RoCE - Rocky

 Data Center Bridging Control Protocol (DCBX) host configuration

 Another solution would be to use Data Center Bridging Control Protocol (DCBX).
-In this case, the rNIC and the switch must have DCBX enabled and then the PFC, DSCP/CoS values and ECN settings are negotiated between the rNIC and the switch.
-Again here, the NIC configuration to support DCBX depends of the NIC vendor and version.
+In this case, the rNIC and the switch must have DCBX enabled and then the PFC, DSCP/CoS values, and ECN settings are negotiated between the rNIC and the switch.
+Again here, the NIC configuration to support DCBX depends on the NIC vendor and version.

 Troubleshooting and debugging